MicrosoftDocs/azure-devops-docs/docs/notifications/oob-built-in-notifications.md

 ---
 title: Default and supported notifications
 titleSuffix: Azure DevOps
-description: Learn about out of the box or default notifications set in Azure DevOps Services or Team Foundation Server ms.prod: devops ms.technology: devops-collab ms.topic: conceptual
+description: Learn about out of the box or default notifications set in Azure DevOps or Team Foundation Server ms.prod: devops ms.technology: devops-collab ms.topic: conceptual